-Millions of Americans suffer from some form of mental health illness, but numerous challenges often deter them from obtaining treatment – and cost is a big one.
+Millions of Americans suffer from some form of mental health illness, but numerous challenges often deter them from obtaining treatment – and mental health expenses are a big one.

-In fact, the U.S. Substance Abuse and Mental Health Services Administration (SAMSHA) found that 50 percent of those suffering from mental illness cited mental treatment costs as the reason they didn’t obtain treatment – making it the #1 reason identified.
+In fact, the U.S. Substance Abuse and Mental Health Services Administration (SAMSHA) found that 50 percent of those suffering from mental illness cited mental health care expenses as the reason they didn’t obtain treatment – making it the #1 reason identified.